Similar to vegetation experiments performed

 Thus, based on the published literature

-combined with the most recent findings from the EPA (2006), summarized
+combined with the findings from the EPA (2006), summarized ambient

-ambient air quality data provide important evidence for those
+air quality data provide important evidence for those vegetation

-vegetation and human health clinical researchers who are applying
+and human health clinical researchers who are applying varying

 continue to indicate that square-wave O3 patterns of exposure